McIntosh-Lab/tvb_demo/QuickStartInstallation.md

 cd ~

 # Create and navigate to the installation directory
-mkdir TVB  # Skip this if TVB already exists cd TVB
+mkdir TVB  # If TVB already exists, then either delete it or use a different dir name for this and remaining steps cd TVB

 # Load required modules